The premise

 End-of-lesson check

-What is the core idea behind "Designing Confirmation Prompts for Destructive Agent Actions"?
+What is the main idea of "Designing Confirmation Prompts for Destructive Agent Actions"?

 - How to surface 'are you sure?' for agents in a way users actually read.

-Which term best describes a foundational idea in "Designing Confirmation Prompts for Destructive Agent Actions"?
+Which concept is most central to "Designing Confirmation Prompts for Destructive Agent Actions"?

 - destructive-actions